 8 Top Rated Energy Efficient Space Heaters

-Dr. Infrared Portable Heater – Editor’s Choice
+Dr. Infrared Portable Heater – Ideal for Large Room

 An important aspect before considering any purchase is energy consumption.
 Some consume more but don’t function as efficiently, depending on the brand.
 The Dr. Infrared Portable Space Heater was voted editor’s choice for us because of its exceptional warming capabilities and energy-saving properties.